Jura-Labs/.github/profile/README.md

 Our published software is released under [PolyForm Noncommercial 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0).
 Free for non-commercial, education, research, journalism, and cultural use.
 Commercial licences available — see each project's README.

-We are working towards an Apache-2.0 dual-licence for the shared core engine (tracked as JTV-44 in our roadmap).
+We will launch an Apache-2.0 dual-licence for Jura Trace in a later release.

 ## Reach us